Lucasbjpereira/powerupblog/README.en.md

 >**Note:** Since the app is not yet on the App Store, for the .ipa to be installed via download on external sites, the .ipa needs to be uploaded on _Development & In-house_ sites such as [Diawi]( https://www.diawi.com/) for example.

-To generate an IPA file from an existing Flutter project, follow these steps:
+To generate a project IPA file, follow these steps:

 1. Open the terminal and navigate to the Flutter project directory using the `cd /path/to/project` command.